 First of all why is he even talking about ATOM?
 Who uses Atom and since when is podcasting supported through ATOM?
 You’re not going to get automated delivery through that protocol on any of the major sites.

 Second you have got to be KIDDING me.
-Wordpress has been able to do this for THREE years!
+WordPress has been able to do this for THREE years!
 So not only can I no longer upgrade to MT4 but I waited three years to go in the opposite direction, unless I can find a dedicated server that can handle the media deliveries and also serve the webpages.

 Third, the FeedManager plugin does not do what needs to be done.
 My only hope is that Brandon Fuller can update his enclosure plugin so at least I don’t have to throw away thousands of dollars of design work.